TwilightLemon/FluentWpfCore/README.md

 ### SmoothScrollViewer

-Provides a smooth scrolling experience with customizable physics models and support for mouse wheel, touchpad, touch and pen input:
+Provides a smooth scrolling experience with customizable physics models and support for mouse wheel and touchpad input:

 ```xml
 <fluent:SmoothScrollViewer>